landscape designer native plants

 Native Plants for Wildlife Habitat Backyard

-The challenge for this backyard was to design almost entirely with native plants, with an intentional focus on providing host plants and habitat for insects, birds, and other wildlife.
+The challenge for this backyard was to design with an intentional focus on native plants, to provide host plants and habitat for insects, birds, and other wildlife.
 Water conservation and water flow was also a focus, with rain barrels installed to collect water from a roof gutter.
 When the rain barrels are full, water overflows to a sunken rain garden filled with sedges and checkermallow.
 This space will change substantially over the next ten years as multiple shade trees planted at only two feet high will establish and shade some of the afternoon sun currently shining on the space.
 As the shade trees develop, the more prairie-like native grasses and sun-loving perennials will be moved to make way for more shade tolerant woodland-edge native plantings.
 The end result is beautiful and functional, while also thriving with wild bees, butterflies, and birds.

 Flowering Front Yard with Pathway